iter-tools/iter-tools/COOKBOOK.md

 ## Reusing Entries
 The iter-tools `entries` function takes a second parameter, `reuseEntry`.

 This parameter is strictly a performance optimization.
-In the case of small objects its impact will be minimal. **It should not be used if you are not sure that it is safe!** Use the examples below as guidance as to what is safe.
+In the case of small objects its impact will be minimal, so since it is more complicated to write and read I do not recommend doing this as a matter of course. **It should not be used if you are not sure that it is safe!** Use the examples below as guidance as to what is safe.

 Reusing entries avoids needless memory allocation.
 In each of the examples below, passing true for `reuseEntry` will eliminate the need to allocate an entire set of entry objects, saving the garbage collector work later.